hankoi1020/katacoda-scenarios/test3/step7.md

 ## Security

-User can find and configure these security function in the **Main Settings** page
+Admin can find and configure these security function in the **Main Settings** page

 **Login Security**
 - **Limit login attempts** : Limit the number of login attempts within a period